eltiffster/authorFunction/README.md

 ### Grant Allen

 Grant Allen (1848-1899) wrote short stories, novels, essays, scientific articles, and travel guides.
 He also published short stories under pen names such as J. Arbuthnot Wilson and Cecil Power, along with two novels, *The Type-writer Girl* (1897) and *Rosalba* (1899), under a cross-gendered pseudonym, Olive Pratt Rayner (Cotton and Van Arsdel 2004, n.p.).
-An extremely productive writer, he wrote more than thirty works of fiction in fifteen years.
+An extremely productive writer, he wrote more than thirty works of fiction in fifteen years (n.p.).
 His most popular and lucrative achievement, *The Woman Who Did* depicts a young woman who struggles against gender conventions and refuses to marry based on her feminist objections to the institution of marriage.
 Although it could be read as sympathetic to women’s rights and emancipation, it attracted as much criticism and satire as it did popularity or economic success.
 For example, *Punch*, a popular and well-known satirical magazine, turned "The Woman Who..." into a catchphrase (Warne and Colligan 2005, 21-22).

 In the latter half of the nineteenth century, Allen witnessed many social changes in literary production and circulation.
 Automation and technological innovations increased the sheer volume of print material while lowering costs.
 At the same time, cultural changes, such as strong emphasis on education and the rising middle class, meant that print material could reach far broader audiences than before.
 Although technological advances and decreasing costs made nineteenth-century books more accessible, they did not resolve cultural debates about who counts as an author and what counts as literature.